JakeSteam/blog-programming/_drafts/2023-02-04-merging-multiple-jekyll-codebases-into-one.md

 To summarise, here's the actual changes I made:

 1. Checked out the official [Minima repo](https://github.com/jekyll/minima).
-2. Delete everything I don't need (e.g. GitHub scripts).
+2. Deleted everything I didn't need (e.g. GitHub Actions scripts).
+3. Pushed to a new repository.
-3. Reimplement every feature & CSS change from my current sites, in a config-controlled way.
+4. Copied across every feature & CSS change from my current sites, in a config-controlled way.
-4. For each site repository, delete everything except posts & related assets, then set up the `_config.yml` file.
+5. For each site repository, deleted everything except posts & related assets, then set up the `_config.yml` file.
-5. Check this local site matches the current live site, and publish it if so.
+6. Checked this local site matched the current live site, and published.

 ### Differences to Minima